 His relationship with Oliver became a lot stronger.
-My parents did a lot of skin-to-skin contact, too.
+My parents did a lot of skin-to-skin contacts, too.
 And today we are all very close.

 It, most of all, helped my husband understand that he could do a whole lot for our baby.

 Sometimes, since mommies are the ones who give birth, have a pregnancy, and breastfeed, dads can feel alienated.
 At first, it was my husband’s case.
 Don’t get me wrong, he adored our son from before he was born, but he just didn’t feel what he could do for him.